DataDog/integrations-extras/rookout/README.md

 Rookout is designed from the ground up for production environments and modern architecture debugging, such as Kubernetes, microservices, serverless, and service-mesh based applications.

-The Rookout integration lets you collect metrics from your code running live in production or any other environment, without ever needing to stop it or to redeploy.
+The Rookout integration lets you collect metrics from your code running live in production or any other environment, without ever needing to stop or redeploy it.

 ### Usage

-The Rookout integration has two components: the first is a context menu item for your dashboard widgets that lets you start collecting metric points from your code, and the second is a custom widget showing you all the metric points you have set in Rookout.
+The Rookout integration has two components:

+- A context menu item for your dashboard widgets that lets you collect metric points from your code.
+- A custom widget showing you all the metric points you have set in Rookout.

 **Context Menu Item**

-When clicking on a timeseries widget that represents one or more servers or services, a new context menu item will appear.
+When clicking on a timeseries widget that represents one or more servers or services, a new context menu item appears.

-Clicking on "Set metric points" will open the Rookout app, and automatically select the right instances for you.
+Clicking on "Set metric points" opens the Rookout app, and automatically selects the correct instances for you.

 **Custom Dashboard Widget**